 “Rude?” she asked, amused.

-“Of course,” he said.
-“You obviously make a determined effort to draw attention to yourself--the details are magnificent, by the way.
+“Of course.
+You obviously make quite a determined effort to draw attention to yourself--the details are magnificent, by the way.
 Is that makeup on your thighs?”

 She smiled, biting into a grape.
-“It’s a light paint, my dear.
-Designs, drawn by some of the most talented artists on my staff.”
+“It’s a kind of paint, my dear.
+Light-colored, almost powdery.
+The designs were drawn by some of the most talented artists in my priesthood.”

 “My compliments to them,” Lightsong said.
-“The designs certainly draw the eye.
+“The patterns certainly draw the eye.
 And, they are a point unto my argument.
 You need no acknowledgement, my dear.
-Your mere presence is enough.
+Your mere presence is its own acknowledgement.
 Were I to go so far as to point out your display, then I would simply be undermining it.
-Like shouting encouragement to the puppeteer as he crafts his play.”
+It would be like. . .shouting encouragement to the puppeteer as he gives his show.”

 Blushweaver raised an eyebrow.
-“And, didn’t you just do that exact thing?”
+“But, didn’t your very explanation do just that?”

 “Only because you forced my hand, my dear,” Lightsong said as the fireworks went off again.
-With two Gods on one side, their half of the sparking fountains of color made the other half seem dull and weak, as if the fire there were cool and insignificant enough that it could be picked up and tucked away.
+With two Gods and their auras, the colors of the sparks grew quite powerful indeed.
+Some sparks on the far side, however, fell too far from the Returned auras.
+These were dull and weak by comparison--as if their fire itself were cool and insignificant enough that it could be picked up and tucked away.

 “I see,” Blushweaver said, eyeing the fireworks.
 “You seem captivated by the fire show.
 Is it that much more fascinating than I?”

-“Not at all,” Lightsong said honestly.
-“It simply seems far less likely to burn me.”
+“Not at all.
+It simply seems far less likely to burn me.”
 Blushweaver smiled.
 “Then you admit that you find me beautiful?”

-“Of course,” Lightsong said.
-“Why, my dear, you’re positively rank with beauty.
+“Of course.
+Why, my dear, you’re positively rank with beauty.
 You’re literally part of the definition of the word--it’s in your name somewhere, I do believe.”

 “My dear Lightsong, I do believe that you’re making sport of me.”

 “I never make fun of ladies, Blushweaver,” Lightsong said, picking up his drink again.
 “Mocking a woman is like drinking too much wine.
-The hangover is hell.”
+It may be fun for a short time, but the hangover is hell.”

 Blushweaver paused.
 “But we don’t get hangovers.”

 “Yes, of course.
-And that, my dear, is why I was forced to mock you.
+And that, my dear, is why I had to mock you.
 Please forgive me.
 It was but an inevitability forced on an unwilling servant.”

 Blushweaver opened her mouth to reply, then closed it, obviously thinking through that last bit of logic.
-“Sometimes, I’m not certain when you are being silly and when you’re being serious, Lightsong.”
+“Sometimes,” she finally said, “I’m not certain when you are being silly and when you’re being serious, Lightsong.”

 “Well, I can help you with that one easily enough,” he said.
-“If you ever think I’m being serious, then you’re working too hard on the problem.”
+“If you ever think I’m being serious, then you can know that you’ve been working too hard on the problem.”

-“I see,” she said, twisting on her couch, leaning on her elbows with breasts pushed up between them, fireworks lighting the almost non-existent back of her dress.
+“I see,” she said, twisting on her couch so that she was face down.
+She leaned on her elbows with breasts pushed up between them, fireworks lighting her exposed back.
 “So, then.
 You admit that I’m captivating and beautiful.
-Would you then care to. . .retire from the open festivities this evening?
-Find other entertainments, perhaps?”
+Would you then care to retire from the open festivities this evening?
+Find. . .other entertainments, perhaps?”

 Lightsong paused.
 Being unable to bear children didn’t stop the Gods from seeking intimacy, particularly with other Returned.
-In fact, from what Lightsong could guess, the impossibility of offspring likely increased the laxness of the Court in these matters.
+In fact, from what Lightsong could guess, the impossibility of offspring only increased the laxness of the Court in these matters.
 Many a God took mortal lovers--Blushweaver was known to have a few of her own among her priests.
-However, distractions with mortals were never seen as infidelity among Gods.
+Distractions with mortals were never seen as infidelity among Gods.

 If such a thing could even really exist.